List of Playboy Playmates of 1990: March

 Deborah Driggs (born December 13, 1963, in Oakland, California) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for March 1990.
 She also appeared on the cover of the magazine for its April 1990 issue.
 She was married to the Olympic gymnast Mitch Gaylord from June 28, 1992, through January 1, 2003 and they have three children.
 She is the coauthor, along with Karen Risch, of the book Hot Pink: The Girls' Guide to Primping, Passion, and Pubic Fashion.
 She also appeared in one of the videos for the Devo single "Post Post-Modern Man".
+She is a member of the Driggs family.

 April

 Lisa Matthews (born Lisa Reich on September 24, 1969, in Peoria, Illinois) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for April 1990, and was later named 1991's Playmate of the Year.
 She received over $100,000 for her winnings.
 That year, Matthews appeared in the Bruce Willis film Hudson Hawk.
 She dated the movie's producer, Joel Silver.
-In 2017 at the age of 48 Matthews duplicated her Playmate of the Year cover along with her cohorts Kimberly Conrad, Renee Tenison, Candace Collins, Cathy St. George, Kemp Muhl, and Monique St. Pierre nearly three decades on.
+In May 2017, at the age of 47, Matthews duplicated her Playmate of the Year cover along with her cohorts Kimberly Conrad, Renee Tenison, Candace Collins, Cathy St. George, Charlotte Kemp, and Monique St. Pierre nearly three decades on.